PhotoKevin/BlackRockCityMap/README.md

 Since it's vector based, the images can be scaled to any degree you like without losing quality.
 If you need a bitmap, Inkscape can export PNG files in any resolution you like.

+## The math
+Laying out the city requires a good bit of trigonometry.
+There are SVG files in the source tree that give some of the math using diagrams.
+Even so, they're terse but they're what I made in working things out.

 ## Errors and Ommisions
 In 2014 some of the roads were different widths, and some of the plazas were different diameters.
 This